sguldemond/homelab/README.md

 # 🏠 Homelab: Mac minis + K3s + Debian

+> Live view of the active pods on my cluster: [homelab.stansyfert.com](https://homelab.stansyfert.com)
+>
+> ⚠️ Might be down or buggy since I'm actively working on it.

 A lightweight Kubernetes homelab setup running on 2x repurposed Apple Mac mini hardware.
 This homelab setup provides a cost-effective way to freely explore Kubernetes features.